Akio Minakami SHIHAN

 Pat Sensei recognizes that true martial art sprit must come from within but only through diligent study with a master such as Shihan Minakami can it flourish and grow.
 Pat Sensei will forever be in debt to Minakami Shihan for his patience and support in his continuing study of the art of karate.
 It is with extreme pride that Pat Sensei claims Minakami Karate as his dojo.

 John Gough SENSEI

-John Gough holds the rank of Yondan and currently serves as the Washington State Karate Federation (WSKF) Treasurer.
+John Gough holds the rank of Godan and currently serves as the Washington State Karate Federation (WSKF) Treasurer.
 He has been practicing martial arts since 2000; a member of Minakami Karate Dojo since 2002.
 When John moved to Seattle at the end of 2001 from the Midwest, it was important for him to find a new karate dojo to continue his martial arts training.
 After visiting a number of karate schools in Seattle, he found himself dissatisfied with all of them because of the lack of atmosphere and spirit as he knew that these were very important for karate training.
 John eventually found what he was looking for at Minakami Karate Dojo.
 The energy and enthusiasm of the students currently practicing during his visit was exactly what he wanted in a karate school and he knew immediately that Minakami Karate was the place where he wanted to continue his training.
 When he finally met Minakami Shihan, he knew that he had made the right choice.
 For John, Karate has also become a “family activity” with both of his sons and his wife currently practicing.
-He attends classes a couple of times per week, he is an instructor for the Wednesday, Kobudo (Weapons) and Saturday classes and he assists Shihan Minakami with Competition Team on Mondays and Fridays.
+He attends classes a couple of times per week, he is an instructor for the, Thursday Karate and Kobudo (Weapons) classes, Saturday classes and he assists Shihan Minakami with the Competition Team.